 - Patient: Breast Cancer

-- Patient Info: Receiving hospice or palliative care, Diagnosed: almost 5 years ago, Female, Age: 59, Stage IV, HER2 Positive: No, ER Positive: No, PR Positive: Don't Know
+- Patient Info: Receiving hospice or palliative care, Diagnosed: about 5 years ago, Female, Age: 59, Stage IV, HER2 Positive: No, ER Positive: No, PR Positive: Don't Know

 - View this journey (5 Experiences)